jefftranter/6502/asm/KIM-1/TheFirstBookOfKIM/Games/Asteroid/README.txt

 "DESTINATION COUNT" AND A SIGNAL TO INDICATE YOU HAVE REACHED YOUR DESTINATION?
 HOW ABOUT ALLOWING A HIT OR TWO BEFORE YOU ARE FINALLY DISABLED?

+Note from User Agrucho on YouTube:

+The program doesn't work on some KIM-1 replicas and emulators.
+I found the problem.
+The replicas and emulators only have the RIOT 3, Asteroid was written to use the RIOT 2 timer.
+I modified the code to use the RIOT 3 timer, all good now, thanks.
+To use RIOT 3 Timer instead of RIOT 2 timer: change at 0280 from 06 to 46; change at 0283 from 07 to 47.